-Prerequisite: MUS 106: Music Fundamentals (2 credits) or placement test
+Prerequisite: MUS 106: Music Fundamentals and Ear Training (2 credits) or placement exam

-Total Music Courses 41-43
+Total Music Courses 44

 CORE Courses 51

 A minimum of four hours of large ensemble participation for credit is required.
 Students with general music concentrations are required to participate in one large ensemble per semester, four of which must be in the major ensemble of applied concentration, and in the alternate area for two semesters.
 Students with keyboard or guitar concentration may fulfill this requirement in ensembles of their choice.